PHOENIX BONSAI SOCIETY :

 1998 — The Matsuri display in February was followed the next week with a one and a third page article in the “Desert Nesting” section of the Tribune newspaper.
 One b&w and four color photos illustrated the article featuring Max Miller and briefly covering all aspects of our art.
 Robert Baran also contributed to the article [Feb.
 28, pp. 1, 4] by Jeri Livesay (who would become a club member a couple of years hence.)
 The summer workshop again featured John Naka protegé Ben Oki as our visiting teacher.
 The new season yearbook cover was purple.
 For the first time, email addresses were beginning to be added to member contact information in the yearbook.
 On November 1, Leroy Fujii died suddenly shortly after his demonstration on the last day of the club’s display for the Arizona State Fair.
 A standing-room-only assemblage of those he touched gathered later that week to bid him farewell.
 Other club members passing on this year included: co-founding member Alice Feffer (January), Edna’s sister Frances Takemoto (March), and new member Ann Hunter (March).

 1999 — A memorial calendar was published in January containing pictures of Leroy’s trees.
 The club had February displays for both Chinese Week (Chinese Cultural Center, 44th Street, just south of the 202 Freeway) and Matsuri.
 At the end of April/early May, the Tucson Bonsai Society hosted the American Bonsai Society’s Symposium “Diversity in the Desert,” with assistance from Phoenix.
 Six of Leroy’s best trees were among those exhibited.
-The Phoenix club got an Internet World Wide Web site as the latest forum by which it could meet its objectives.
+The Phoenix club had an Internet World Wide Web site set up as the latest forum by which it could meet its objectives.
 Several of the pictures from the memorial calendar were republished on the web site as “Leroy’s Trees, Parts I” and “II”.
 Ernest Hasan, in the club since 1993, was elected president.
 The Huntington Botanical Gardens in Pasadena accepted the donation of Leroy’s large (four-man) olive, which had also stood at the entrance to the ABS Symposium.
 The curator of the Huntington’s Bonsai Collection, and club friend, Ben Oki conducted the workshops in Phoenix, now held in late October instead of August.
 The new season yearbook cover was green.
 Eighty-seven members were listed.
 A photo of Max Miller’s superb creosote bonsai finally made it to the cover of the American Bonsai Society’s Bonsai Journal (Fall 1999).
 The tree was selected by Chase Rosade at the Symposium in Tucson to receive the Rosade Bonsai Studio’s Design Award.
 Also to be seen in that issue was the BCI President’s Award-winning elephant’s food bonsai of Doug and Gail Acker (pg.
 115).
 The club had a display at the Horticultural Exhibition Building of the Arizona State Fair, concluding with a demonstration by Max Miller and Bill Mooney.
 A trip to the Laughlin area was held to gather permit California junipers and other stock.
 John Naka created Goshin II at the Golden State Bonsai Federation’s convention in Anaheim in November.
 Several Phoenix and Tucson members were in attendance and were participants in the many workshops led by Naka-san’s key student-masters.
 Members passing on this year included Gail Acker (March) and John Kinoshita (September).

 2000